ValeriyMaslenikov/tg-notify-deleted-messages/README.md

 ## Disk usage and attachments

-`tg-notify-deleted-messages` store messages history for past 2 days and 6 hours.
+`tg-notify-deleted-messages` store messages history for the time specified in the `MESSAGES_TTL_DAYS` environment variable, with default TTL – 14 days.
+You can change this interval by changing the `.env` file, or defining environment variable at the system level.

 The application supports attachments, but don't store it.
 Be careful, your messages can fill your disk space.

 ## Security

 Please, don't run this application on servers, where other persons have access to.
-Messages history and credentials stores in an insecure SQLite database.
+Messages history and credentials are stored in the insecure SQLite database.